Please upload your data (.csv or .txt)

 Choose

-Test example data to study dose-response effect using LC-MS untargeted metabolomics.
-BT549 breast cancer cells were treated with etomoxir concentrations that spanned 10-200 μM Doses: 0, 10, 50, and 200 uM with three replicates at each dose (details).
+An example data to study dose-response effect using metabolomics.
+BT549 breast cancer cells were treated with etomoxir discrete concentrations that spanned 10-200 μM Doses: 0, 10, 50, and 200 uM with three replicates at each dose (details).